Michael Kram: 2021 federal election

 Kram ran for re-election as the Conservative candidate for Regina-Wascana in the 2021 federal election.
 His primary challenger was Liberal Sean McEachern, former chief of staff and campaign manager to former MP Ralph Goodale.
 McEachern highlighted his connection to Goodale frequently in the media in an effort to capture nostalgia for the former MP.

 As in 2019 election campaign, Kram's re-election was regarded skeptically by local media who identified Regina-Wascana as a "riding to watch" for a potential loss by the Conservatives.
 The polling aggregator site 338Canada.com projected the constituency as a "toss up" through much of the campaign.

 In the final result, Kram won by nearly double the Liberal vote and increased his share of the popular vote in spite of the right-wing competitor People's Party more than tripling its support.

 2025 federal election

 Kram ran for re-election as the Conservative candidate for Regina-Wascana in the 2025 federal election.
 His primary challenger was Jeffrey Walters, a sessional lecturer at the University of Regina.

-The nationwide collapse of the NDP vote was reflected in the outcome of the Regina-Wascanawith the local NDP vote dropping 13.22 per cent, roughly equivalent to the increase in local Liberal support.
+The nationwide collapse of the NDP vote was reflected in the outcome of the Regina-Wascana with the local NDP vote dropping 13.22 per cent, roughly equivalent to the increase in local Liberal support.
 Nonetheless, Kram's absolute vote increased by 2,811 votes and his vote share increasing by 0.18 per cent to 50.08.

 In June, 2025, Kram was named as a full member of the Standing Joint Committee for the Scrutiny of Regulations and as an associate member of the Standing Committee on Procedures and House Affairs.